2 people are dead in a small plane collision at a southern Arizona airport

 —-

-Lee reported from Santa Fe, New Mexico, and Govindarao reported from Phoenix.
-Associated Press journalist Susan Montoya Bryan in Albuquerque, New Mexico, also contributed.
+Associated Press journalists Susan Montoya Bryan in Albuquerque, New Mexico, and Ty ONeil in Las Vegas contributed.

 Credit: AP